Children’s Books Set in Asian Countries (Japan, China, Mongolia, Korea, and More)

 Are your kids looking for a good chapter book set in an Asian country?
 My daughter wanted to read a book set in a different country so I’m making new book middle grade lists.
-This first one is books that take place in Asian countries including China, Mongolia, Nepal, Hong Kong, Korea, Taiwan, and Japan.
+This first one is books that take place in Asia, countries including China, Mongolia, Nepal, Hong Kong, Korea, Taiwan, and Japan.

 Not all Asian countries are represented here.
 I’ll continue to add to this list as I learn of new books.
 Please share any you know and recommend!

 (I’ve made a separate book list for south & southeast Asian countries like Pakistan and India.)

 Secrets of the Terra-Cotta Soldier by Ying Chang Compestine and Vinson Compestine (ages 8 – 12)